“Are you alright?” James asked while sitting close to his darling.

 “Would you please repeat your second to the last question?”
 James moved menacingly towards her.

 “Will you answer the question if I repeated it, or hit me?”
-She asked defiantly.

 “Why are you looking at me that way?”
 James asked.

 “What way am I looking at you and what did see me with?
 Mouth?”

 “What’s that in your eye?
 Anger?
 Hate?”
 He asked almost giving in.